All About the Tarot

 By the end of the 15th century, Tarot packs existed throughout Europe.
 An author named Covelluzo wrote in 1480 that playing cards came to Italy in 1379 from North Africa, perhaps brought by Arabs, but no one knows if these included the Tarot.

 Prior to 1750, most, if not all, known Tarot packs bore Italian labels, suggesting an Italian origin.
 French names with Italian suit-marks followed.
 German woodblock printing and the 18th century French occult revival helped spread the Tarot far and wide.
-The Gypsies and modern Western interest in the occult further increased its popularity.
+Western Mystery esoteric interest in the occult further increased its popularity.
 Tarot packs are sold today in most of the largest cities in the world.

 The origin of the Minor Arcana is also in question.
 Some researchers believe they were part of the original Egyptian deck; others say they were added around the fourteenth century from an Italian card game known as tarrochi.